Women of the Wild (senior)

 The Outdoor Education Foundation

-Women of the Wild is a 7-day bushwalking journey for girls in the beautiful and rugged Victorian High Country.
+Women of the Wild is a 7-day bushwalking journey for girls.
 During the journey, the girls will practice traditional bushcraft, cook over a fire and sleep in tents.
 The program helps the girls deepen their friendships, explore positive risk taking and develop skills such as leadership and resilience that will be needed for the next stage of their lives.

 Year 8 girls